-- 7.6The Committee feels that in view of proposed substitution of section 7(1) of the Act, the above provision has become redundant.
-The Committee, accordingly, recommends that the same may be deleted. - 7.7 Section 7 (1) states that the term of office of President, Vice-President or member shall start from their date of election or nomination.
-Committee's attention was drawn towards another disturbing aspect about the election process of the Council.
-In case the notification of the election of a member gets delayed due to any reason, his term of office would effectively be reduced by the period of such delay.
-Therefore, in order to avoid this loss to the member, it was suggested that the term of member should start from the date of notification instead of election/ nomination. - 7.8 The Committee agrees with the above submission and recommends that Section7(1) should be amended accordingly. - 7.9 Proposed Sub-Section (1A) of Section 7 of the Principal Act empowers the Central Government to appoint a Board of Administrators for a maximum of six months in case the Central Govt. is unable to reconstitute the Central Council within the specified time. - 7.10 The Committee feels that the Central Council, which is a democratically elected body having eminent experts in their respective fields as its members cannot be substituted by the nominees of the Central Govt. for a temporary period of six months.
-The Committee would like to emphasize that with the proposed substitution of section 7 (1) providing a fixed term for members and committee's recommendation for starting the election process six months in advance, any eventuality of a Board of Administrators running the Council should not arise.
-The Committee would also add that Govt. should instead take all necessary measures for expediting the election process so as to ensure its completion within six months.
-The Committee therefore recommends that the sub-clause (1A) of the Bill may be deleted. - 7.11 Sub-clause (b) of clause 5 of the Bill seeks to insert a proviso in sub-section (4) of section 7 of the Principal Act thereby restraining the members from serving more than two terms The Department was of the view that only two terms should be allowed to a member of the Council.
-In contrast, the representatives of CCIM were of the view that the restriction on contesting elections for third time is undemocratic and violates the fundamental rights of people.
-Similar opinion was voiced by some of the experts who appeared before the Committee. - 7.12 While upholding the democratic rights of the people, the Committee also feels that functioning of the Council should not be allowed to remain under the control of a selected few.
+The Committee feels that in view of the proposed substitution of section 7(1) of the Act, the above provision has become redundant.
+The Committee, accordingly, recommends that the same may be deleted.

+- 8.6 Sub-section 7 (1) states that the term of office of President, Vice-President or member shall start from their date of election or nomination.
+Committee's attention was drawn towards another disturbing aspect of election process of the Council.
+Not only election/nomination gets delayed due to compelling reasons, there are instances of undue delay on the issue of Gazette notifications about election/nomination.
+Therefore, with a view to protect the rights of newly elected/nominated members, the Committee feels that election/nomination should be notified without any delay.
+It would be appropriate if the term of the member starts from the date of notification of his election/nomination.
+The provision may be amended accordingly. - 8.7 Proposed sub-section (1A) to section 7 empowers the Central Government to appoint a Board of Administrators in case the Central Govt. is unable to reconstitute the Central Council within the specified time. - 8.8 The Committee feels that the Central Council which is a democratically elected body, having eminent experts in their respective fields as its members cannot be substituted by the nominees of the Central Govt. even for a temporary period of six months.
+The Committee would like to emphasize that with the proposed substitution of section 7(1) providing a fixed term for members and Committee's recommendation for starting the election process six months in advance, any eventuality of a Board of Administrators running the Council should not arise.
+The Committee would also add that Govt. should instead take all necessary measures for expediting the election process so as to ensure its completion within six months. - 8.9 Section 7(3) of the Principal Act stipulates that members of Central Council shall be eligible for re-election or re-nomination.
+Sub-clause (b) of clause 5 of the Bill seeks to insert a proviso thereby restraining the members from serving more than two terms. - 8.10 The Department justified this restriction in view of the needs of the changing time and wider choice of persons.
+In contrast, the representatives of the Central Council of Homoeopathy were of the view that the restriction on contesting elections for third time is undemocratic and violates the fundamental rights of Homoeopaths.
+Similar opinion was voiced by some of the experts who appeared before the Committee. - 8.11 While upholding the democratic rights of members of the Council the Committee feels that functioning of the Council should not be allowed to remain under the control of a selected few.
 The Committee, therefore, recommends that instead of two terms, a member should be allowed to hold office for three terms.
-Proviso may be amended accordingly.
+The proviso may be amended accordingly.